Back to Rare Guns.

 - The USAS-12 crossed with a Sturmgewehr 44 makes a bizarre appearance in The Saboteur as the MP60, a fictional Nazi machine gun used by the equally fictional Terror Squad.

 - It is one of the available weapons in Madness Combat: Project Nexus.

 Vincent: Haha!
 This, is a shotgun, Sol!

 Sol: It's a fucking anti-aircraft gun, Vincent!

-The Trope Codifier for Shotguns Are Just Better in media, the SPAS-12 is the most well-known dual-action shotgun it's capable of both pump- and gas-operated semi-automatic action, with the intention being that pump action would be used for various "less lethal" ammunition like tear gas, bean bag and baton rounds that wouldn't generate enough pressure to cycle the action.
+The Trope Codifier for Shotguns Are Just Better in media, the SPAS-12 is an Italian shotgun and the most well-known dual-action shotgun.
+It's capable of both pump and gas-operated semi-automatic action, with the intention being that pump action would be used for various "less lethal" ammunition like tear gas, bean bag and baton rounds that wouldn't generate enough pressure to cycle the action.
 There was a kerfuffle with the US authorities about what the acronym SPAS meant: it was originally meant to spell Special Purpose Assault Shotgun, but due to said conflict, it was renamed Sporting Purpose Automatic Shotgun.
 Chances are, if you're from outside the US, when you hear the word 'shotgun', this is the model you'll think of first.

 - Cool Stance: Nine times out of ten, the SPAS-12 is held at hip height with its stock folded above the frame.

 - Cool Action: Also nine times out of ten, the SPAS-12 will be treated solely as a pump-action weapon; even when it is shown in semi-automatic mode, it'll almost always be cocked by the pump action.
 In live-action depictions, this is because they don't make 12-gauge blanks that are hot enough to cycle its action; even with a blank-firing adapter and the highest-pressure blanks on the market it still refuses to cycle reliably.